Volunteer Information

 Most volunteers are scheduled for tasks on Gaining Ground’s main farm property located at 341 Virginia Road, Concord, MA.
 Occasionally, corporate teams work at our satellite fields at 955 Lexington Road, Concord, MA.
 Please check with your group leader or email volunteer@gainingground.org to confirm your team’s volunteering location.

-As an individual, you are responsible for your own health and safety in terms of individual release forms, allergies, heat and hydration, poison ivy, insects, etc.
+As an individual, you are responsible for your own health and safety in terms of allergies, heat and hydration, poison ivy, insects, etc. All volunteers must sign our updated Release & Waiver of Liability which acknowledges the inherent risks posed by volunteering on a working farm.
+In the event of an emergency, seek out a chaperone or the Farm Manager.

 Group leaders and chaperones: A working farm requires your full attention when accompanying group volunteers, especially children and young adults.
 You are responsible for your group’s health and safety in terms of individual release forms, allergies, heat and hydration, poison ivy, insects, etc. It is your job to encourage full participation, help with logistics, and handle any disciplinary issues.
 Please accompany anyone who must leave the group and let other leaders know of your departure.